 - Improved quality of information for customers and suppliers

-- Increased productivity, innovation and creativity
+- Increased productivity, innovation, and creativity

 - Fewer, shorter meetings

-- Less confusion and communication blocks
+- Less confusion and communication blockers

 - Better problem resolution

 Learn How to Maximize Four Sightless Principles to Improve Communication

 Avoid visual distractions.
 The visually impaired community has no visual distractions when listening.
 Distractions, even subtle ones, can interfere with listening, understanding and successfully completing tasks.
 How much better would your team actively listen if they learned to ignore visual distractions?